Task complexity shapes internal representations and robustness in neural networks: Introduction

 In this work, we investigate the internal representations learned by a fully connected multilayer perceptron (MLP) through the lens of network science, contrasting an ``easy'' task with a ``hard'' task on MNIST and Fashion-MNIST datasets.
+Conceptually, we distinguish between two related notions of difficulty.
+In the image experiments on MNIST and Fashion-MNIST, we use the Structural Similarity Index Measure (SSIM) solely to select representative ``easy'' and ``hard'' class pairs based on visual similarity.
+Our central notion of task complexity, however, is probe-based: it is defined by how a trained network’s performance degrades under controlled perturbations of its weights.
 To this end, we design five complementary experimental probes: pruning (progressively removing edges with the smallest absolute weights), binarization (reducing all weights to \(\pm1\)), noise injection (adding zero-mean noise of varying amplitude to the weights), flipping signs (changing the sign of the smallest-magnitude weights), and bipartite network randomization (shuffling connections while preserving given networks' properties).
-Our key findings are as follows. \begin{itemize} \item Binarizing an MLP trained on a hard task causes its accuracy to collapse to chance, whereas the easy-task model remains quite robust. \item As we prune low-magnitude edges, a binarized model trained on the hard task exhibit a sharp performance transition at a characteristic sparsity level. \item For the same model, injecting moderate noise can boost accuracy—a manifestation of stochastic resonance—while excessive noise degrades performance. \item The performance peak in the noise experiment arises from flipping the sign of the weights with the smallest absolute values. \item Randomizing the bipartite connectivity while preserving the sign of each weight leaves the network's accuracy on the easy task nearly unchanged, demonstrating that the learned representations depend more critically on the sign structure than on precise weight magnitudes. \end{itemize}
+Our key findings are as follows. \begin{itemize} \item Binarizing an MLP trained on a hard task causes its accuracy to collapse to chance, whereas the easy-task model remains quite robust. \item As we prune low-magnitude edges, a binarized model trained on the hard task exhibits a sharp performance transition at a characteristic sparsity level. \item For the same model, injecting moderate noise can boost accuracy--a manifestation of stochastic resonance--while excessive noise degrades performance. \item The performance peak in the noise experiment arises from flipping the sign of the weights with the smallest absolute values. \item Randomizing the bipartite connectivity while preserving the sign of each weight leaves the network's accuracy on the easy task nearly unchanged, demonstrating that the learned representations depend more critically on the sign structure than on precise weight magnitudes. \end{itemize}

 These findings enable us to quantify task complexity in a data-agnostic manner.
 This means that our probes can be applied to any model and any modality as long as it contains an MLP layer.
 As a case study, we used these probes to evaluate the robustness of each layer in a DistilBERT model trained for Named Entity Recognition (NER).
 We discovered that the earliest layers are the least robust—but that simple pruning of the smallest-magnitude weights can improve their performance.
 In contrast, in the deeper layers, it is the sign of each weight that matters the most.
 Practically speaking, this means those deeper layers can be binarized at inference time without any loss in accuracy.